-The Marine Environmental Sciences Consortium has entered into an agreement to become an Endowment Partner with the Community Foundation of South Alabama.
-The principal purposes of the Community Foundation of South Alabama are to receive and administer funds as endowment for various charitable and educational purposes and organizations in South Alabama.
-Funds have been deposited with the Community Foundation of South Alabama to establish a fund to be known as the Dauphin Island Sea Lab Endowment Fund.
+The Marine Environmental Sciences Consortium has entered into an agreement to become an Endowment Partner with the Community Foundation of South Alabama (the "Foundation").
+The principal purposes of the Foundation are to receive and administer funds as endowment for various charitable and educational purposes and organizations in South Alabama.
+Funds have been deposited with the Foundation to establish a fund on the books of the Foundation to be known as the Dauphin Island Sea Lab Endowment Foundation.